 It’s clear that employee engagement and training and development has to be at the heart of any change management campaign.
 But effective learning – the kind that changes behaviour and increases performance- the type that inspires people to greater things – has to appeal to the intrinsic motivations of employees.
 What was shared were some fascinating techniques of how this could be done using behavioural insights, and the measurable results of using these techniques in some actual case studies.
-These kind of techniques can be placed into existing or upcoming change or learning programmes at no extra cost, providing the expertise is there.
+These kinds of techniques can be placed into existing or upcoming change or learning programmes at no extra cost, providing the expertise is there.

 3. “Employee engagement is intangible and can’t be measured”

 Employee engagement is often considered to be a nebulous, ill-defined concept based on how much an employee loves the company, a metric which may be vastly different on either side of the lunchbreak or on different days of the week.
 The reality is that, though engagement levels aren’t static, they can be broken down into more rigorous categories that aren’t as subject to the whims of hunger or the #FridayFeeling.

 Below is an example from Thomas International from their Engage programme, showing engagement metrics: